dusk-gg/dusk/docs/docs/api-reference.md

 ### `Rune.worldTime()` {#runeworldtime}

-Returns the amount of milliseconds since the start of epoch.
+Returns the amount of milliseconds since the start of epoch with a precision of 1 second.
 See [Using Time in your Game](advanced/real-time-games.md#world-time).

 ### `Rune.getPlayerInfo(playerId)` {#rune-get-player-info}